Leonel-R/Madlib-Project/README.md

 **Python-Projects**

 This is a collection of 3 projects written in Python.
-They were created as learning exercises for an entry-level programmer in Python.
+They were created as learning exercises as a beginner level programmer in Python.

 **Projects**